Green Zone: Under Coalition Forces control

+Handover to the Iraqi government

 Since the handover of sovereignty to Iraqis, many of the facilities in the Green Zone have been turned over to the new Iraqi government.
-It is still a base for western private military contractors, and home to the U.S., British, Australian and Egyptian embassies.
-The permanent U.S. embassy is located in the southern part of the International or "Green" Zone overlooking the Tigris River.
+A number of embassies are located there.
+The largest embassy in the world, namely, the U.S. embassy is located in the southern part of the International or "Green" Zone overlooking the Tigris River.

 On 1 January 2009, full control of the International Zone (formerly "Green Zone") was handed over to Iraqi security forces, though the Zone remained off-limits to the public.
 This changed on 4 October 2015, when it was opened to the public with certain restrictions, and again on 10 December 2018, when parts of the Green Zone were opened to the public without restrictions for the first time in over 15 years.